ansys/pysystem-coupling/doc/source/users_guide/syc_persistence.rst

 Saving and opening a case
 -------------------------

-Files defining the state of an analysis case are always saved and loaded from a `SyC/` subdirectory and, by default, this will exist in the working directory.
+Files defining the state of an analysis case are always saved and loaded from a `SyC/` subdirectory and, by default, this exists in the working directory.

 .. code:: python